 |

 develop a narrow jaw or a crowding of side teeth into a healthy

-situation by means of a plate, this appliance requires screws in
+situation by means of a plate, this appliance requires screwed

-the right positions.
-Moreover, it needs sufficient anchorage for
+segments in the right positions.
+Moreover, it needs sufficient

-first photo shows a typical vampire canine teeth situation, where
+this sense, the first photo shows a typical vampire canine teeth

-the narrowed gaps have already been re-gained.
-It is presumably a
+narrowed gaps have already been re-gained.
+This appears to be a Y

-Y plate (see below) which bears additional clasps on the 2s and 4s
+plate (see below) with additional clasps on the 2s and 4s here,

-here, and also guide wires for the cuspids which now are free to
+and with guide wires for the cuspids which are now free to grow

 additional clasps on the 2s.
-It had expanded the upper jaw by
+It had expanded the maxilla by

 approximately 5 mm even in this stage with no more milk teeth

-shifted forward.
-This plate contains a further screw for
+This plate has a further screw for simultaneous expansion, which

-the sequence below: the gap for the cuspid is narrowed to 1/3!
+sequence below: the gap for the canine tooth is narrowed to 1/3!

-able to re-gain the lacking space by its backward screwed (distal)
+lacking space by its backward screwed (distal) segment.
+It was

-segment.
-It was provided with a lining of fresh plastic material
+provided with a lining of fresh plastic material during this, to

-during this, to re-establish the neat fit which generally degrades
+re-establish the neat fit which generally degrades when screwed

-when screwed segments are used to greater extent.
-This treatment
+segments are used to greater extent.
+This treatment was

-was accomplished by an activator which had additional guide
+accomplished by an activator which had additional guide elements

-elements for the growing cuspid as well as for the bicuspids which
+for the growing cuspid as well as for the bicuspids which appeared

 No

-lobby acts for this proven and economic technique.
-In contrast,
+lobby acts for proven and economic techniques like this one.
+In

-speakers for courses in which they promote these risky and forced
+speakers for courses to promote these risky and forced techniques,

+|